 Greta managed the DeepBlue and YoungBlue components of the creative development, community engagement and performances on the following projects by composer and artistic director Corrina Bonshek

-She has co-produced the following two projects with Corrina Bonshek.
+She has co-produced the following two DeepBlue collaborations with Corrina Bonshek.

-Since 2020 Greta Kelly has been the executive producer of Human Symphony, an arts company co-producing two theatre shows; The Birth and Death of Stars – MZAZA, and; Take Me to Paris.
+Since 2004 Greta has collaborated with vocalist, artistic director and writer Pauline Maudy in their world music six-piece, MZAZA and since 2020 Greta has been the executive producer of Human Symphony, an arts company co-producing two theatre shows in collaboration with Maudy; The Birth and Death of Stars – MZAZA, and; Take Me to Paris.

-Greta has extensive experience in the design of digital education programs at the University of Queensland and the development and delivery of music education and community engagement programs.
-Greta also runs music workshops for migrants and refugees through various national settlement organisations.
+Greta has over 10 years experience designing digital education programs at the University of Queensland and the development and delivery of music education and community engagement programs.
+She also runs music workshops for migrants and refugees through various national settlement organisations.